ivanmlaborda/bootcamp-group-project-twitch/readme.md

 This repository contains a Web App build with HTML, CSS ,JS and Angular at [Skylab Coders Academy](http://www.skylabcoders.com/es/) Full Stack Web Development Bootcamp.

-[SkyStream](https://ivanmlaborda.github.io/bootcamp-group-project-twitch/) use the [TWITCH API](https://dev.twitch.tv/) to search for streams , top videso of the moment and games that they have..
+[SkyStream](https://ivanmlaborda.github.io/bootcamp-group-project-twitch/) use the [TWITCH API](https://dev.twitch.tv/) to search for streams , top videos of the moment and games that they have..
 All results will be shown indicating the name of the game, channel or video.

 ![Screenshot](img/full-site.jpg)